Uber Faces Trademark Lawsuit from Florida Company

 Contact Our Office Today

 At Pike & Lustig, LLP, we have extensive experience handling complex trademark claims.
 If you need trademark law help in Florida, please contact us today to set up a free, no obligation review of your case.
-We have offices in West Palm Beach and Miami and serve communities throughout Southeastern Florida, including in Doral, Pinecrest and Key Biscayne.
+We have offices in West Palm Beach, Wellington and Miami and serve communities throughout Southeastern Florida, including in Doral, Pinecrest and Key Biscayne.